National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 • to collect data and disseminate information to the international scientific community.

-Director of the National Reference Centre for Animal Assisted Intervention (Pet Therapy)
+Director of the National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 Franco Mutinelli